-Answer all business messages containing questions or requests within two business days, preferably on the same day.
+- Answer all business messages containing questions or requests within two business days, preferably on the same day.
 If you can’t give a final answer, then write that you’ll do it later (it is advisable to indicate when).
 If the question or request is not formulated explicitly, then it is better to clarify whether an answer is required.

-Use separate mailboxes for:
+- Use separate mailboxes for:

-subscriptions and registrations on the Internet;
+- subscriptions and registrations on the Internet;

 This is necessary to prevent mixing up of unimportant and important messages that require an answer (see item 1).
 It will also allow you to configure different periods for receiving mail: important mailboxes — more often.
 If mail distracts from important work, then it is worth setting the period 1 hour or less, even for work correspondence.

-Use the correct subject.
+- Use the correct subject.
 The email subject should give the recipient a quick idea of what the message is about, and also facilitate the search in the future.

-Clean up your Inbox.
+- Clean up your Inbox.
 If you leave all the mail in the Inbox, then there is a high probability you forget about some message.

 Create an Archive folder (it may already be on some mail servers), and for busy work mailboxes also folders: _ToDo, _Waiting (the underscore is needed so that the folder is at the top of the list and attracts attention).

 Inbox cleaning: the message that does not require an answer is either deleted (if it is not important at all) or moved to Archive (if it may be needed in the future).
-The messages the do require an answer: if you can answer it in a couple of minutes, then respond now and move it to Archive.
-If longer, then move into _ToDo folder (or keep it in Inbox if that happens rarely and it is not worth making extra folders).
-If you are waiting for an answer from someone else, then move the message into the _Waiting folder (if that happens rarely, then you use just the _ToDo folder).
+The messages that do require an answer: if you can answer it in a couple of minutes, then respond now and move it to Archive.
+If longer, then move into _ToDo folder (or just keep it in Inbox if that happens rarely and it is not worth making extra folders).
+If you are waiting for an answer from someone else, then move the message into the _Waiting folder (if that happens rarely, then you can use just the _ToDo folder).